-Unmissable activities include the stunning rice terraces, beautiful waterfalls, ornate temples, and epic volcanoes.
+Unmissable activities include the stunning rice terraces, ornate temples, epic volcanoes, and the waterfalls of Bali.
 All of these are cheap (often little more than $1 USD), so you spend very little on activities and entrance fees.
 A solo traveler could live on $20-30 USD a day and get good accommodation and food for the money.”

 – Cat from Walk My World// Follow Cat on Facebook